 Why go?
 Across the river in the Oltrarno district is Piazzale Michelangelo, which throngs with sightseers, tat stalls and buskers, but offers the most spectacular view.
 See from the old city wall in the west to the Duomo, the Arnolfo Tower of the Palazzo Vecchio and the Uffizi across the river.
 It’s an unforgettable panorama.
-Take pictures, and lots of them.
+Get your cameras ready people - take pictures and lots of 'em.

 What is it?
 The Cathedral of Saint Mary of the Flower, better known as Il Duomo di Firenze.

 Why go?
 You'll likely already know this famous dome.
 It was the largest in the world until 1881 and if you don’t mind 463 steps plus some tight spaces, clamber up inside for a great view of the city from the lantern at the very top: the highest point in central Florence.
 If you’re not yet out of puff, then the adjacent Giotto’s Campanile (bell tower) offers another spectacular view and a great perspective on the Duomo itself.
 And for culture vultures - the Opera Duomo Museum lays just next door, where you'll discover classical artwork in a beautifully constructed space.
 Expect to find incredible masterpieces from the likes of Donatello, Verrocchio, Michelangelo and more.

 What is it?
 Two floors of foodie heaven.